 Doing it ourselves saved us a lot of money.

-I’m planning to do a post on the tips we learned with a video.
-Check back for that soon.
+I’m planning to do a post on the tips we learned with a video—coming soon.

 Over many years it should start to patina; we are definitely okay with it developing a natural-looking lime wash over time though.

 I painted the garage doors Mink by Benjamin Moore (a tutorial on how to choose a paint color for a garage door can be found here).

 A tutorial on how to paint a garage door can be found here.

 Next, we had copper gutters put on.
 The installation of the copper gutters was the only thing we hired out.

 We got bids from 4 different companies and went with the most reasonable.
 This is where the majority of our $10K budget went.
 The gutters cost $4,500. installed.

 I selected K style gutters (as they matched the crown molding) and round downspouts.

 Copper gutters last for decades so we felt like it was a worthy investment.